 If you want to see this park in another season, you can check out our article on the winter illumination at Ashikaga Flower Park.
 And we have one more article on the park, Welcome to Wisteria Lane in Japan, that showcases beautiful photos of wisterias in spring.

 If photos weren’t enough, take a look at the promotional video from the official YouTube account of Ashikaga Flower Park.

-Spring Flower Viewing Day Trip 3.
+Japanese Spring Flower Viewing Day Trip 3.
 Fuji Shibazakura Festival

-The venue is open from 8 am to 5 pm with no illumination afterwards.
+The venue is open from 8 am to 5 pm with no illumination afterward.
 While you are there you can enjoy special food you can buy from the food stalls, and the souvenir shops will be stocked with limited-edition seasonal goods.
 Lastly, be careful of some prohibitions that the Fuji Shibazakura has, such as – no pets and no camping.
 And be sure to enjoy your day trip to the festival!

 Venue: Fuji Motokosuko Resort